ali-raheem/consensus/README.md

 gcc -o bin/consensus_test src/test.c src/consensus.c -ltomcrypt
 ```

+Can be built as a static library as usual and archived with tomcrypt.

 ## Usage

 See `src/test.c`, each party only generates one secret, disseminating the hash, and then the secret is left up to the user.
+For most applications you will want to process the secret for example hasing it.